 - What specialist services and expertise are available at or accessed by the setting?

-The school has access to and is supported by a range of outside agencies.
+The academy has access to and is supported by a range of outside agencies.
 These are listed below:

 - SENDS (Special Educational Needs Disability Services)

 - Social Care